Arizona Charlie's Boulder Highway

 Jump To:

-This is the younger sibling of the venerable and sort-of-dumpy original Arizona Charlie's, but it's not that young anymore.
-The hotel rooms are cheap, though they are called suites.
+This is the younger sibling of the sort-of-dumpy original Arizona Charlie's, but it's not young anymore.
+The hotel rooms are cheap, some are called suites.
 The casino is decent but shows wear.
-They do have some reasonable games, though.
+They have some reasonable games, though.

 Room Quality: Most of the rooms are "suites" but don't get your hopes up for something dazzling.
 This place was originally going to be a long-term stay hotel, so the rooms are larger and have separate living rooms and bedrooms, but they're not fancy and actually a little cramped.
 The bedroom barely holds a king bed.
 The bathrooms are tiny.
 Furniture is minimal -- there are two TVs in the "suites" -- one in each room.
 It's like staying in a very large Super 8 room, meaning they are clean, and a notch above an average Motel 6.
 The rooms are in a series of buildings, none of which is directly attached to the casino, so be prepared to walk.
 Views are pretty bad in almost every room, so don't hope for a spectacular Strip panorama.